dropmeaword/how-to-read-software/PITCHME.md

 ---

-A traditional computer program consists of a plain-text file containing program code.
+A traditional computer program consists of a plain-text file containing program code

 ---